The Taming of the Shrew in performance: Theatrical adaptations

 The play ends with Catharine stating "Nay, then I'm unworthy of thy Love,/And look with Blushes on my former self."
 Petruchio then directly addresses the audience, using some of the unused lines from Katherina's final speech.
 Michael Dobson argues that Garrick's changes to Shrew in writing Catharine and Petruchio "mute the outright feudal masculinism in favour of guardedly egalitarian, and specifically private, contemporary versions of sympathy and domestic virtue."

 In 1973, Charles Marowitz adapted the play as The Shrew.
 Previewed at the Hot Theatre in The Hague, it premiered in the Open Space Theatre later in the year, starring Thelma Holt and Nikolas Simmonds.
 The play then went on international tour before a revival at the Open Space in 1975.
 Holt portrayed Katherina for the duration of the tour, but five separate actors portrayed Petruchio, with the last, Malcolm Tierney, considered the most successful.
 Refashioned as a Brothers Grimm-style gothic tragedy, the Induction was omitted, the characters of Gremio and Hortensio were removed, and the Bianca/Lucentio subplot featured as a modern-day parallel story, with both characters having their names removed, instead being simply male and female representatives.
 Marowitz also removed all aspects of comedy, and although he maintained a great deal of Shakespeare's original dialogue, he rearranged much of it.
-One example of this rearrangement was Marowitz' use of Bartholomew's lines in the Induction when he is trying to shun Sly's amorous advances;
+One example of this rearrangement was Marowitz's use of Bartholomew's lines in the Induction when he is trying to shun Sly's amorous advances;